git/git.github.io/rev_news/drafts/edition-102.md

   My name is Calvin Wan and I'm a Software Engineer on the Git Core team at Google.

+  I also enjoy playing poker, volleyball, and ping pong.
+I play the World Series of Poker Main Event every year and one of these years I'm hoping to make the final table 😄

 * What would you name your most important contribution to Git?

   I'm hoping my in-flight [series for a Git Standard Library](https://public-inbox.org/git/20230810163346.274132-1-calvinwan@google.com/)